Michael J. Ryan (doctor): Career at WHO

 From 2017 to 2019, Ryan served as Assistant Director-General for Emergency Preparedness and Response in WHO's Health Emergencies Programme.
 In 2019, he was part of the leadership that created the Global Preparedness Report for the Global Preparedness Monitoring Board (GPMB).

 In 2019, Ryan became Executive Director of the World Health Organization's Health Emergencies Programme replacing Peter Salama in an internal reshuffle.
 He delivered remarks via pre-recorded video to participants of Event 201, a pandemic preparedness exercise held in October 2019 by the Johns Hopkins Center for Health Security, the Bill & Melinda Gates Foundation and the World Economic Forum.

 As part of his work with the World Health Organization, Ryan appeared in regular press conferences by the WHO regarding the COVID-19 pandemic.
 Ryan has provided answers to common questions about strategies to combat the COVID-19 pandemic and find a vaccine.
 Based on his experience in the Democratic Republic of the Congo with Ebola, Ryan has said that while physical distancing, lock-downs, and movement restrictions will stop the spread of COVID-19, eradicating the virus will require large scale public health interventions with a focus on the central tenets of containment: community-based surveillance, contact tracing, isolation, and quarantine.

 Since 2022, Ryan has been chairing the Technical Advisory Panel of the joint World Bank/WHO Pandemic Fund.

 In addition to his activities at WHO, Ryan has worked as a Professor of International Health at University College Dublin.
 He has taught and lectured on medicine and public health on the undergraduate and post graduate level.

-In 2025 the WHO announced that Ryan was being dropped from the executive leadership team, a decision for which it cited a funding crisis initiated by US withdrawal, and consequently a reduced salary budget, as well as a desire for gender and regional balance among leaders.
+In May 2025 the WHO announced that Ryan was being dropped from the executive leadership team, a decision for which it cited a funding crisis initiated by US withdrawal, and consequently a reduced salary budget, as well as a desire for gender and regional balance among leaders.
+He gave his final press conference in his WHO role in June 2025.